 Street named in memory of Leon THUILLIER in 1917.

-Major General Martin led the 5th Brigade of Australians based to Vignacourt in 14-18.
+Major General MARTIN led the 5th Brigade of Australians based to Vignacourt during the first world war.

 Moulin de Pierre:

-Became the "Déportés" 'street (prisoners in a concentration camp), after the war 39.
+Became the deportees street (prisoners in a concentration camp), after the war 39.

 Vert galant's district: